dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 We can see how quickly this is converging towards `sqrt(2)`.

 Iterative methods come with a few built in problems.
 First, there is no a priori definition of when we are *done*.
 How close is close enough?
 In general - unlike the canned square root of two case - we don’t have the right answer lying around at hand.
 (The problems wouldn’t be much worth solving if we did.)
 Iterative methods therefore require *convergence criteria*.
-Typical criteria check that successive guesses have changed by sufficiently little, i.e. that `x_k+1 - x_k < (some amount)`.
-Fancier criteria include an absolute error check, i.e. a goal that the value of `f(x)` be sufficiently close to zero.
+Typical criteria check that successive guesses have changed by sufficiently little, i.e., that `x_k+1 - x_k < (some amount)`.
+Fancier criteria include an absolute error check, i.e., a goal that the value of `f(x)` be sufficiently close to zero.
 SPICE users will be familiar with parameters of the form `reltol` and `abstol` (and family), short for relative and absolute tolerance, which serve as controls for these convergence criteria.

 Second, iterative methods will not necessarily converge - even if there is a right answer.
 Newton-Raphson and similar methods generally require a set of heuristics to help their chances.
 For many functions, Newton-style methods can succeed or fail based on a single crucial parameter: the initial guess.
 Circuits produce these situations all the time.
 Veteran circuit simulators will recognize these as *convergence failures*, usually packed with cryptic error messages (sometimes including at least *something* about “convergence”).
 Analog pros are used to applying a common set of simulation-tricks to make these go away.

 ## Back To Matrices and Circuits

-Having taken the aside to introduce a scalar iterative method, we should return to our matrix formulation of circuits.
+Having taken the aside to introduce a scalar iterative method, let’s return to our matrix formulation of circuits.
 The matrix form of Newton’s method works (more or less) analogously to the scalar case.

 Our linear circuits produced matrix systems which we could express as: